Get to know electric vehicles better.

 What is an EV?

-An electric vehicle (EV) is a vehicle that runs on an electric current.
+An electric vehicle (EV) is a vehicle that runs on electricity.
 There are three main types of vehicle commonly called "electric", and it's worth knowing the difference:

 - Battery electric vehicles (BEVs) run only on electricity.
 With a BEV, you charge the car's battery with electricity.
 That battery then powers the electric motor, which propels the car forward.
 Since the car itself is not burning a fuel to generate movement, there are no tail-pipe emissions.
 Instead, the carbon footprint of a BEV depends on how the electricity that runs it is produced.
 Some common BEVs in our program are the Chevrolet Bolt, Nissan LEAF, and BMW i3.

 - Plug-in hybrids (PHEVs) combine a battery-powered electric motor with an internal combustion engine.
 You charge your vehicle with electricity and use it much like an all-electric vehicle.
 However, if and when you run out of charge, the internal combustion engine serves as a back-up.
 While running only on electricity, a PHEV's carbon footprint again depends on the fuel mix that generated the electricity.
 As soon as the internal combustion engine switches on, the engine's tail-pipe emissions add to the vehicle's carbon footprint.
 Some common PHEVs in our program are the Chevrolet Volt, Honda Clarity, Toyota Prius Prime, and BMW i3 with Range Extender.